mrled/hugo-test-ogimage/readme.md

 - `hugo` is run with `--ignoreCache`

 It doesn't happen every time so you have to run it in a loop.
+On my machine, this is pretty reliable, usually producing a zero-byte image on the first or second try.
+Sometimes it takes four or five iterations through the loop, but not usually more than that.

+I have seen the behavior on both my ARM64 macOS machine running `hugo` from `homebrew` and x86_64 Linux machines running `hugo` from Alpine Linux APK under Alpine 3.18, 3.19, and edge.
+Most testing has been done on my Mac.

+## Behavior POC

 For instance, to run with `--ignoreCache` and trigger the bug: